 A mathematics course that will introduce students to fundamental concepts in algebra.
-Topics include basic operations on whole numbers, fractions, and decimals as well as a study of percent, real numbers, variables, and an introduction to equations.
-This course does not satisfy Mathematics curriculum requirements.
-Three semester hours credit.
+Topics include basic operations on whole numbers, fractions, and decimals as well as a study of percent, real numbers, variables,

 MA 120.
 ELEMENTARY ALGEBRA.

 A remedial algebra course.
 Topics include basic operations on real numbers, exponential notation and order of operations, problem solving using equations and inequalities, graphing linear equations, basic operation on polynomials and factoring polynomials.
 This course does not meet the general education requirements for any degree.
 Three semester hours credit.